-Parents who wish to appeal against the decision of the Governors to refuse their child a place in the school may apply in writing to Chair of Governors.
+Parents who wish to appeal against the decision of the Academy Committee to refuse their child a place in the Academy may apply in writing to Chair of the Academy Committee.
 Appeals will be heard by an independent panel.

 REPEAT APPLICATIONS